blinkupsdk/docs/README.md

-# docs
+# bLinkup SDK docs

 Getting started and best practices of using the bLinkup SDK.

-Use the bLinkupSDK to do these three main things
+The bLinkupSDK will enable users to achieve these three goals

 1. Connect with friends on the app
 2. Notify users when their friends are at the event (using smart tracking & proximity)